 If a student has been on Academic Warning status for at least one semester (cumulative GPA is less than 2.0) and earns a term GPA of 2.0 or less, they will be placed on Academic Probation status.
-A student on Academic Probation status has two (2) consecutive semesters, not to include summer sessions, to raise their GPA to a level above a 2.0.
-Students on Probation are required to meet with an academic advisor before they can register for the next semester.
+A student on Academic Probation status has two (2) consecutive enrolled semesters, including summer sessions, to raise their GPA to a level above a 2.0.
+Students on Probation are required to meet with an academic advisor to discuss strategies for improving their GPA and to develop an academic plan that will include limits on the number of credit hours attempted to offer the best opportunity for success before they can register for the next semester.